Previously...

 A couple of things: The picture frame turned out to be a plasma video screen, and upon it we saw the renderings of Tonya Hurley, and what looked to be Vince's film school homework.
 (There's a very cute dog on that screen at one point.)
 There was also a 'video fishtank' sequence, which I think took place during 'Chorus'.
 And the wallpaper used on the set?
 It changed according to how it was lit.
 Under regular incandescent lights, it was just plain old flowers and stuff like that, but under the black light, it changed into Fishes and Birds.

-Andy gradually doffed his duds, a layer at a time, eventually treating us to some very nice physical scenery.
-He stripped down to a maroon colored corset and lace up skivvies, along with just below the knee boots that I would give anything to have.
+Andy gradually doffed his duds, a layer at a time, eventually treating us to some very nice scenery.
+He stripped down to a maroon colored corset and lace up skivvies, along with just below the knee boots.
 He's got a tiny little bit of a belly, but it's wonderful, and oh BOY are his legs in great shape.
 At one point, he stopped and took a very long drink of bottled water and finished the bottle in one long draught.
 His voice is in wonderful shape, there are no signs of the bronchitis that befell him last month, and he hit every high note he ever has since his career began.

 There was a brief break, and the lads returned to the stage wearing what looked to be these sort of motocross / anime / rap star brightly patterned suits, with dark tank tops.
 At one point, FINALLY, Andy wandered over to stage right, where I had been standing, next to that sound tower, and I took his picture.
 He briefly stopped, smiled at me, winked, blew a kiss, and curtseyed.
 I took another snap.
 I know the man is a consummate showman, so I'm certain everybody in the first ten rows thinks the same thing: 'Andy looked at me tonight' -- but I have the photographic proof.
 And Brian is pretty sure that's who Andy was looking at as well.